Simicart/magento_docs/source/includes/_quoteitems.md

    "from":0
 }
 ```
-Base on Store View Tax Config to Show Row Price and Total Information.
+Base on Store View Tax Config to Show Row Price and Total Information:

+If tax_cart_display_price is:

+- 1: Excluding Tax  - Show Excluded tax value (row_total) with No title

+- 2: Including Tax - Show Included Tax value (row_total_incl_tax) with No title

+- 3: Including and Excluding Tax - Show both Including tax (with Title "Incl.
+Tax") and Excluding Tax (with title "Excl.
+Tax")

 ## Apply Coupon Code